llTahall/JavaScript-TODO-List/README.md

 💾 Save tasks in browser using localStorage

-📱 Scrollable layout when many tasks are added

-🛠️ Technologies Used
+#🛠️ Technologies Used

-HTML5

-CSS3 (Flexbox for layout)

-JavaScript (DOM manipulation)
+HTML, CSS, JavaScript (DOM manipulation)

-Browser localStorage for persistence